 Keep A Safe Distance

-It is still advised by the Centers for Disease Control to maintain a six-foot distance from others and avoid crowded places.
-We ask for the health and safety of everyone to please follow these guidelines and maintain the safe advised distance from each other during your visit.
+While social distancing guidelines are easing up, we still encourage our visitors to keep a safe distance.
 Some tips we can offer is to visit more popular destinations during non-peak hours or avoid them altogether if they seem crowded upon arrival.
 Keep in mind, most of our attractions, wineries, and restaurants are strongly encouraging reservations or purchasing tickets ahead of time to ensure they’re at a safe capacity.
 Your best bet to avoid any disappointment is to call ahead or make a reservation on the business’ website.

 New York’s restaurant guidelines continue to change and evolve and should be checked before your visit.
 We recommend that you check I Love NY’s travel resource page for the latest up-to-date information on indoor dining.